ymich9963/mdnotes.nvim/README.md

 ### 🧭 Navigation
 - Open hyperlinks to files and URLs with `:Mdn open`.
 - Set your index and journal files and go there with `:Mdn home` and `:Mdn journal`.
-- Can go backwards and forwards in notes history by using `:Mdn history_go_back` and  `:Mdn history_go_forward`.
+- Can go backwards and forwards in notes history by using `:Mdn history go_back` and  `:Mdn history go_forward`.
-- Open WikiLinks (`[[link]]` or `[[link#Section]])` with `:Mdn wikilink_follow`.
+- Open WikiLinks (`[[link]]` or `[[link#Section]])` with `:Mdn wikilink follow`.

 ### 💁 Formatting
-- Toggle hyperlinks with `:Mdn hyperlink_toggle` which pastes your copied hyperlink over the selected text or removes it.
+- Toggle hyperlinks with `:Mdn inline_link toggle` which pastes your copied hyperlink over the selected text or removes it.
-- Toggle the appropriate formatting with `:Mdn bold/italic/inline_code/strikethrough_toggle`.
+- Toggle the appropriate formatting with `:Mdn formatting bold/italic/inline_code/strikethrough_toggle`.
 - Automatically continue your ordered/unordered/task lists.
 Works with `<CR>`, `o`, and `O` and can be disabled.
 - Automatically renumber your ordered lists (`auto_list_renumber = true` by default, can also be done manually).
-- Toggle through checked, unchecked, and no checkbox in a list item with `:Mdn task_list_toggle`.
+- Toggle through checked, unchecked, and no checkbox in a list item with `:Mdn formatting task_list_toggle`.
 Also works with linewise visual mode to toggle multiple tasks at a time.

 ### 🫦 Tables
 - See the [Editing Tables](#editing-tables) section for how `mdnotes` integrates with Neovim to edit tables.
-- Create a `ROW` by `COLS` table with `:Mdn table_create ROW COLS`.
+- Create a `ROW` by `COLS` table with `:Mdn table create ROW COLS`.
 - Automatting setting of the best fit of your columns so that all your cells line up (opt-out).
-Can also be done manually with `:Mdn table_best_fit` and can also add padding around your cells (`table_best_fit_padding` in config).
+Can also be done manually with `:Mdn table best_fit` and can also add padding around your cells (`table_best_fit_padding` in config).
-- Insert columns to the left or right of your current column with `:Mdn table_column_insert_left/right`.
+- Insert columns to the left or right of your current column with `:Mdn table column_insert_left/right`.
-- Move columns to the left or right of your current column with `:Mdn table_column_move_left/right`.
+- Move columns to the left or right of your current column with `:Mdn table column_move_left/right`.
-- Delete current column with `:Mdn table_column_delete`.
+- Delete current column with `:Mdn table column_delete`.
-- Duplicate current column with `:Mdn table_column_duplicate`.
+- Duplicate current column with `:Mdn table column_duplicate`.
-- Toggle column alignment with `:Mdn table_column_alignment_toggle`.
+- Toggle column alignment with `:Mdn table column_alignment_toggle`.
-- Insert rows to the above or below of your current line with `:Mdn table_row_insert_above/below`.
+- Insert rows to the above or below of your current line with `:Mdn table row_insert_above/below`.

 ### 🖇️ WikiLinks
-- Rename link references and the file itself using `:Mdn wikilink_rename_references`.
+- Rename link references and the file itself using `:Mdn wikilink rename_references`.
 Also rename references of the current buffer when not hovering over a Wikilink.
-- Show the references of a Wikilink by hovering over the link and executing `:Mdn wikilink_show_references`.
+- Show the references of a Wikilink by hovering over the link and executing `:Mdn wikilink show_references`.
 Also show references of the current buffer when not hovering over a Wikilink.
-- Undo the most recent reference rename with `:Mdn wikilink_undo_rename`. **Only** available when `prefer_lsp = false`.
+- Undo the most recent reference rename with `:Mdn wikilink undo_rename`. **Only** available when `prefer_lsp = false`.

 ### 👩‍💼 Asset Management
-- Use `:Mdn assets_cleanup_unused` to easily cleanup assets that you no longer use.
+- Use `:Mdn assets cleanup_unused` to easily cleanup assets that you no longer use.
-- Use `:Mdn assets_move_unused` to move unused assets to a separate folder.
+- Use `:Mdn assets move_unused` to move unused assets to a separate folder.
-- Insert an image or file from clipboard using `:Mdn insert_image` or `:Mdn insert_file` which creates the appropriate link and copies or moves the image to your assets folder.
+- Insert an image or file from clipboard using `:Mdn assets insert_image` or `:Mdn assets insert_file` which creates the appropriate link and copies or moves the image to your assets folder.
 Requires `xclip` or `wl-clipboard` for Linux.
-- Open your assets folder using `:Mdn assets_open_containing_folder`.
+- Open your assets folder using `:Mdn assets open_containing_folder`.

 ### 🧍‍♂️ Uncategorised
-- Generate and insert at the cursor a Table Of Contents (ToC) for the current Markdown buffer with `:Mdn toc_generate`.
+- Generate and insert at the cursor a Table Of Contents (ToC) for the current Markdown buffer with `:Mdn toc generate`.
 Can also customise the depth of the ToC.
 - Implements an outliner mode by doing `:Mdn outliner_toggle`.
 Make sure to exit afterwards by re-toggling.
-- Insert a journal entry automatically by doing `:Mdn journal_insert_entry`.
+- Insert a journal entry automatically by doing `:Mdn journal insert_entry`.
 - Opt-out use of existing Markdown LSP functions.
 - Supports Windows eccentricities.